mattihirvonen/ESPsunLogger/README.md

 # ESPsunLogger

-This is tiny/dirty two evening demo project to measure solar intensity using ESP(32) processor and small solar cell.
+This iproject started as tiny/dirty two evening demo project to measure solar intensity using ESP(32) processor and small solar cell.
 In my test case I will use old Nokia (16xx model) phone's back plate containing small solar cell.
 Project's goal is to visualize how much clouds drop solar panel's output power.
 ESP32 ADC is not precision measurement instrument.